How To Optimize Your Checkout Page

-One of the main reasons for the immense popularity of Amazon Prime, a paid subscription service now used by 90 million U.S. customers, is that it offers fast and free shipping.
-As you can see from the image below, the company prefers to write those words in caps.
+One of the main reasons for the huge popularity of Amazon Prime, a paid subscription service now used by 90 million U.S. customers, is that it offers fast and free shipping.
+As you can see from the image below, the company prefers to write the word FREE in caps.

 A report from Marketing Science Institute by Morwitz, Greenleaf and Johnson proved that it’s better to present your costs in an “unbundled fashion.”